mholling/nswtopo/README.markdown

       day2:       # applied to track with name 'day2'
         ...
     waypoints:
-      symbols:
+      fishing:
-        fishing:  # applied to waypoints with name 'fishing' ...
+        symbol:   # applied to waypoints with name 'fishing' ...
+      camping:
-        camping:  # applied to waypoints with name 'camping' ...
+        symbol:   # applied to waypoints with name 'camping' ...

 Build or rebuild your map by running the script to add the overlays.